 Welcome to the Year 6 page!

-Here you will find the resources and information to help you with life in year 6.
-Your teachers in year 6 are Miss Barber, Mrs Sanders and Mr Pusey and the teaching assistant is Mrs Whiston.
+Here you will find the resources and information to help you with life in Year 6.
+Your teachers in Year 6 for 2021-2022 are Miss Barber, Mr Pusey and Mrs Sanders and Ms Bains and Mrs Youngson are our fabulous teaching assistants.

 To contact the Year 6 team, please email: email@example.com